hardhats/eHMP/README.md

    8. Run `sudo npm install --no-bin-link`
    9. Run `mkdir logs`
    10. Run `./scripts/startVxSync-parallel.sh`
-   11. Run `ps aux |grep node |grep -v grep` to ensure VX-Sync processes are running - you should see    beanstalk and more than a couple of subscriberHost and a couple of endpoints
+   11. Run `ps -fCnode` to ensure VX-Sync processes are running - you should see beanstalk and more than a couple of subscriberHost and a couple of endpoints
+   11.5 (sam): Add `hmp-development-box` as an entry to file HMP SUBSCRIPTION (800000).
    12. Run `node tools/rpc/rpc-unsubscribe-all.js --host 192.168.33.10 --port 9430` to make sure all subscriptions are reset
    13. Run a get request with curl or another rest client against VX-Sync.
 The IP should be the IP of the eHMP VM.
 You should get see a 201 response if it worked correctly.